bromaniac/k8s-tools/secrets2vault/README.md

 ## Project Overview
 These scripts form a pipeline for processing secrets and storing them in HashiCorp Vault.

+There is a Go implementation of the decoder for use by people that don't have Python installed.

+Instead of create-secrets.py I suggest the excellent Medusa tool for import into Vault: [Medusa](https://github.com/jonasvinther/medusa)

 ### decode-stdin.py
 **Purpose**: Decodes Base64-encoded secrets from stdin